dradeng/ISA_Marketing_Platform/README.md

 site_title  (title of ad)
 duration  (integer of how long ad will last) cost  (cost of ad)
-POST /api/v1/ad/create/?
-Creates an ad

-POST /api/v1/ad/update/?
+## POST /api/v1/ad/update/?
 Updates a specific ad

 ###### notes
 Cant update user associated with ad
 Update as many as you want